gmchandarana/higher-order-functions/README.md

 # higher-order-functions
-Examples you can practise to learn higher order functions when starting with new programming languages.
+List of examples you can practise to learn higher-order functions when starting with new programming languages.
+Also, you will find useful functions to manipulate arrays and dictionaries.